makyo/writing/content/work/belek.md

 Belek skittered from the library and down the long hall towards where the other old monks were packing up their pens and scrolls.

-"The old monk!"
-They shouted.
+"The old monk!" they shouted.
 "He has fallen in the library!"

 The other monks dropped their materials and lept to their feet, hollering.
 One of them dashed up to the cat and opened his mouth to speak before noticing the book clutched in their paws.
 His look of worry turned into one of dawning horror, then of sadness.
 "I see you two reached a deal."